Jens Lehmann: 2007–08 season

 On 26 January 2008, Lehmann appeared in Arsenal's second FA Cup game of the season, keeping his second successive clean sheet as Arsenal beat Newcastle United 3–0.
 Manager Arsène Wenger later promised Lehmann that, if he stayed at Arsenal, he would play every game in the FA Cup.
 On 29 January, Lehmann suggested that he will stick with Arsenal until his contract expires at the end of the season.
 Lehmann gave his reasons as his relationship with the fans, players, family situations and his chance to still be able to win things at the club; believing he "wouldn't have had this chance somewhere else."
 On 2 February, following an injury to Almunia, Lehmann returned in goal for Arsenal in the Premiership for an away fixture against Manchester City, more than five months after his last league appearance; Arsenal won the match 3–1.
 Due to Almunia catching flu straight after the injury, Lehmann kept his place in goal for the following three matches in February, including the first leg of the UEFA Champions League round of 16 against Milan, but also the 4–0 loss to arch rivals Manchester United in the FA Cup.

 After another injury to Almunia in early April 2008, Lehmann was back in goal for the away game against Manchester United on 13 April 2008.
 Arsenal lost that game 2–1, virtually ending their Premier League title hopes for the season, their third consecutive season without a major trophy.
 There was speculation that would be his last game for Arsenal, but on 19 April, Lehmann played in the home game against Reading, which Arsenal won 2–0.
 The following week, Łukasz Fabiański was given his Premier League debut against Derby County and Almunia returned to the bench for the game.
 However, Lehmann made another appearance and was brought on for Fabiański in the last 20 minutes of the game against Everton on 4 May, Arsenal's final home game of the season.
 He was given a standing ovation after the match as he bowed and clapped to the fans.
 Later that day, Wenger confirmed that it was Lehmann's farewell appearance.

 VfB Stuttgart

 In early June 2008, it was announced that Lehmann had signed a one-year contract for VfB Stuttgart.
 He joined the team's pre-season training on 24 July 2008, and made his debut for the club on 30 July 2008 in a friendly match against former team Arsenal.
 His competitive debut for the club came on 10 August 2008 in the first round of the DFB-Pokal, a 5–0 away victory over FC Hansa Lüneburg, and his Bundesliga debut one week later in Stuttgart's 3–1 away victory at Borussia Mönchengladbach.

-On 3 April 2009, Lehmann extended his contract at VfB Stuttgart until the summer of 2010 and announced in August 2009 that he would retire on 30 June 2010.
+On 3 April 2009, Lehmann extended his contract at VfB Stuttgart until the summer of 2010 and in August 2009, he announced that he would retire on 30 June 2010.